 New MDR regulatory impacts the industry and ISO13485

 Clinical Evaluations are required by the Medical Device Regulation to ensure the safety of devices marketed in the European Union.
 The requirements are clearly outlined.
 However, many manufacturers are challenged by 2017/745 and rejections by the reviewers are not uncommon.
-Industry expert, Chris Henza, shares her insights on compiling Clinical Evaluations, including tips from a recent submission.
+RCA’s medical device consulting team shares their insights on compiling Clinical Evaluations, including tips from a recent submission.

 CER & Clinical Evaluation

 A clinical evaluation is the assessment and analysis of clinical evidence pertaining to a medical device in order to verify its clinical safety and performance.
 The clinical evidence is added to the clinical evaluation report (CER) for submission to regulatory bodies.
 Clinical evaluations are first performed prior to marketing of a medical device and then repeated periodically as new clinical safety and performance information about the device is obtained (e.g. an investigational device).

 Medical device companies, as the manufacturer, must demonstrate the device achieves its intended performance.
 Further, the risks and any adverse events are acceptable when weighed against the medical device manufacturing benefits of the device.
 Claims made about the device’s performance and safety are supported by suitable evidence or against ISO13485 certification.